Raise Up Many Disciples!

 The words of Torah are not retained by one who is lazy regarding them, and not by those who study surrounded by luxuries, food, and drink; but rather by one who ‘kills himself’ over them, denying himself physical indulgences; one who does not allow his eyes to sleep nor his eyelids to slumber.
 (2)

 Other rabbis expected their students to “kill themselves” in their studies in their desire to learn the Bible.
-How much more should Jesus, our rabbi and Lord, expect that we sacrifice our time and lives to learn his words, and live by them too.
+How much more should Jesus, our Rabbi and Lord, expect that we sacrifice our time and lives to learn his words, and live by them too.

-(1) As quoted in New Light on the Difficult Words of Jesus, by David Bivin, p 25.
+New Light(1) As quoted in New Light on the Difficult Words of Jesus, by David Bivin, p 25.

 (2) Maimonides, Hilchos Talmud Torah 3:12.
 (Commenting on Shabbos 83b, B. Talmud.)